Everest Heli Photography Tour - 3 Days Itinerary and Cost

 Everest Photography Tour information

 One day before your trek, you must arrive in Kathmandu no later than 4 PM so that you have enough time to prepare.
-Because to the heavy air traffic during the months of March, April, May, September, October, and November, flights to Lukla may be redirected to Manthali Airport from Tribhuvan International Airport (TIA).
-In such case, your walk will start at approximately 12:30 in the morning, when a guide will pick up you from your accommodation for the five-hour trip to Manthali Airport.
+Because of the heavy air traffic during the months of March, April, May, September, October, and November, flights to Lukla may be redirected to Manthali Airport from Tribhuvan International Airport (TIA).
+In such a case, your walk will start at approximately 12:30 in the morning, when a guide will pick you up from your accommodation for the five-hour trip to Manthali Airport.
 After that, the flight to Lukla will only take about 20 minutes.
+In off-peak months (December, January, February, June, July, and August), flights to Lukla that fly directly from Kathmandu will only take about for a 40-minute flight to Lukla.

 Accommodation